IntuitionAmiga/MC64000/README.md

     - Absolute Address Immediate.
 * Large Code / Memory Model:
     - 64-bit addresses
-    - All displacements are 32-bit signed values.
+    - All displacement and branch offsets are 32-bit signed values.
 * Simplified compare and branch programming model:
     - e.g. `beq.l r0, (r1), label`
 * 680x0 inspired instruction set and syntax:
     - Same mnenomics used for equivalent operations.
-    - Same effective address syntax for equivalent modes.
+    - Same effective address syntax for equivalent modes:
     - 680x0 register names d0 - d7 recognised as aliases for r0 - r7.
     - 680x0 register names a0 - a7 recognised as aliases for r8 - r15.
 * All supported effective addressing modes can be used for each operand in an instruction:
     - Destination operand cannot use Program Counter Indirect or Integer Immediate modes.
+* Simple set of host provided read-only registers for configuration:
+    - RAM base address, size.
+    - Framebuffer address, format, meta.
+    - Initial PC start address.
+    - Microsecond walltime (since last reset).
+    - etc.

 ### Intentional Limitations